sirupsen/vim-execrus/README.md

 ## Defaults

-These are the defaults in different environments.
-See the next section on how to customize the default behavior.

-* Ruby
-  - Run script
-  - bundle install for Gemfiles
-  - Run Test::Unit-like tests
-* C++
-  - Compile and run
+There's a sane set of detault behavior for the `default` and `walrus` lane.
+See the `ftplugin/` directory for these.
+This is also where you customize the behavior.

 ## Customization